sethxd/sethxd.github.io/_posts/2015-10-07-downing-oryx-in-the-taken-king.markdown

 tags: destiny games
 ---

-Here's a little side track to test embedding Youtube clips with markdown... and shameless higlighting of my jumping skills.
+Here's a little side track to test embedding Youtube clips with markdown... and shameless highlighting of my jumping skills.

 {% youtube uWXEvLHsE_s %}